 Saying "No" to offers of help was something I had been doing way too often: at the company picnic last week, I was feeling cold and said No to a sweater; later, feeling tired and even colder, I rejected a ride back to my car, saying, “No, it is just up ahead” (it was a football field away); and yesterday, at a lecture, I said No to the offer of a chair (and the young woman who offered it was pretty too!).

 By the time the car's heater warmed up, I was almost home.
 And there was no place to park.
 Again, I found myself running through the rain.

 As I slammed the door, my roommate looked up and said, “Washing your clothes while wearing them?
 What would your mother say?”

 He added, “I'll heat up the coffee.”

 Hot coffee sounded good, as I found myself saying, “No thanks, not right now!”

 Again?
-Could it be so hard to accept a simple offer?
+Is it so hard to accept a simple offer?

-With a rush of embarrassment, I realized the answer had something to do with looking strong or maybe being manly.
-If so, did people see me as more of a man when I rejected their help; or did they see me as I was beginning to see myself: as the village idiot?
+With a rush of embarrassment, I realized the answer had something to do with looking strong.
+If so, did people see me as strong when I rejected their help; or did they see me as I was beginning to see myself: as the village idiot?

 I suddenly stopped, pants half on.
-I was an idiot, because trying to look strong/manly always meant being uncomfortable.
+I was an idiot, because looking strong always meant being uncomfortable.